Skip to main content

 • Default: 60 requests per minute per webhook

-• Configurable: Set custom rate limits when creating webhooks
+• Configurable: Set a custom rate_limit_per_minute when creating webhooks

 {